American Recorder Rally

 Working with up to twelve ARS Recorder Orchestras and Chapters around the country, Maute has created a large-scale concert program.
 The project, sponsored in part by the American Recorder Society, is designed to give players of intermediate level and above an opportunity to perform Maute’s newly composed Concerto for Recorder Orchestra and Recorder under the composer’s guidance and leadership.
 Mr. Maute directs participants in a two-hour rehearsal, with a performance the same day.
 The concert selections also include solo works performed by Maute on recorder and traverso.

-As of this writing the “Rallies” have taken place on the west coast in Portland, OR (Mar.
-8) and Seattle, WA (Mar.
-10).
-Future Rallies will take place in Palo Alto, CA and Denver, CO.
+As of this writing, four “Rallies” have taken place: in Portland, OR, Seattle, WA, Palo Alto, CA and Denver, CO.